RhysCAllen/CS50_public/MaxwellBoltzmann.md

 The linear algebra of elastic particle collisions was described <a href="https://www.vobarian.com/collisions/2dcollisions2.pdf">here</a>.
 The programming and computation strategies for keeping track of hundreds of independently moving objects in one frame was discussed at a high level <a href="https://www.youtube.com/watch?v=eED4bSkYCB8">here</a>.

 I chose the space partitioning technique described, which divides the frame (Cartesian plane plot) into sections iteratively in order to sort which particles are colliding, and which are not.
-The sorting is accomplished by a K-D tree, and the nodes of the tree are particles that are sent to wall_collision() or particles_collision() for updating their speed and trajectory.
+The sorting is accomplished by a K-D tree, and the nodes of the tree are partitions whose particles are sent to wall_collision() or particles_collision() for updating their speed and trajectory.

 ### References